marioloncar/GitHub-Kotlin-example/README.md

 # GitHubAPI-example

-- This is an example project using Kotlin, MVP, RxJava2, Dagger2, Retrofit2, Butterknife.
+- This is an example project using Kotlin, MVP, RxJava2, Dagger2, Retrofit2.
 - It uses GitHubAPI and contains: authentication, searching repositories, repository and owner details, current logged in user details.

 **In order to run this app you need to get your Client ID and Client Secret key on https://github.com**